firmannf/recon/REQUIREMENT.md

 ```
 GIVEN 10 transaction in system transaction data and 9 transactions in bank statement in the date range
 WHEN the reconciliation completes
-THEN the report should display "Total Transactions Processed: 10"
+THEN the report should display "Total Transactions Processed: 19"
 ```

 ```
-GIVEN 10 transactions were matched successfully
+GIVEN 10 transactions (5 in system, 5 in banks) were matched successfully
 WHEN the report is generated
-THEN the report should display "Total Matched Transactions: 10"
+THEN the report should display "Total Matched Transactions: 5 pairs"
 ```

 ```